mjakuipers/TULIP-DevBoard/README.md

 The TULIP Hardware V1.0 Schematics are added, following the succesful verification of the production units

 There are now a number of MOD files prepared for use in the TULIP:
-  HEPAX_4H.MOD       4-Bank modified HEPAX with RAM pages (plugs in any even Page) OSX-BS4X.MOD       standard 4-bank CCD OSX (plugs in any odd Page) for HP41CX OSX_BS4X-LIB4.MOD  standard 4-bank CCD OSX (plugs in any odd Page) with LIBRARY4 (plugs in Page 4) for HP41CX
+- HEPAX_4H.MOD       4-Bank modified HEPAX with RAM pages (plugs in any even Page)
+- OSX-BS4X.MOD       standard 4-bank CCD OSX (plugs in any odd Page) for HP41CX
+- OSX_BS4X-LIB4.MOD  standard 4-bank CCD OSX (plugs in any odd Page) with LIBRARY4 (plugs in Page 4) for HP41CX

   For the HP41C/CV Use the following:
-  XOSX_BS4X.MOD      4-bank version of CCD OSX for HP41C/CV systems
+- XOSX_BS4X.MOD      4-bank version of CCD OSX for HP41C/CV systems
-  LIBRARY4-MAXX.MOD  2-bank switching version of Library4.
+- LIBRARY4-MAXX.MOD  2-bank switching version of Library4.
 Must be plugged in Page 4 for HP41C/CV systems
-                     the system MUST support bankswitching in Page4.
+                     the system MUST support bankswitching in Page 4.
 Is supported in TULIP from firmware 0.95!

 VERSION 0.95 BETA 3, November 2025
 -   Added Page 4 bankswitching to support Library4 in HP41C/CV/MAXX machines